-- 4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education'.
-In order to achieve this, we will ensure that: - all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
-(See Appendix 2). - 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
+4.3 In addition to the safeguarding induction, we will ensure that the mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of "Keeping Children Safe in Education".
+In order to achieve this we will ensure that

+- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training. - all staff members receive regular safeguarding and child protection updates (for example via email, Trust e-comms, staff meetings), as required but at least annually to provide them with relevant skills and knowledge to safeguard children effectively.

+4.4 All visitors, temporary staff and volunteers will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is

+4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership (Suffolk academies should book onto this training as well unless alterative is provided by the Suffolk SCB) at least once every three years.
 The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
-In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, to keep up with any developments relevant to their role. - 4.6 Our governing body will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
+In addition to formal training the DSL will ensure that they update their knowledge and skills at regular intervals and demonstrate this Continual Professional Development annually to keep up with developments relevant to their role.
+CPD files with records of attendance, cluster meetings, Local Safeguarding Children's Groups, personal development, e- courier and the Trust e-comms updates should be kept in a CPD file available for inspection during the Trust Safeguarding Audit/LA safeguarding audits/Safeguarding Governors check.

+Our governing body will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
 This training takes place at induction and is updated regularly.

-Training for Governors to support them in their safeguarding role is available. - 4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2022) provides links to guidance on specific safeguarding issues such as Child Exploitation and Female Genital Mutilation.
-In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and within the Safeguarding section of the Norfolk Schools Website.
+Training for Governors to support them in their safeguarding role is available from Norfolk Governor Services or attend training provided by the Trust Head of Safeguarding.

+4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance.
+Annex B of 'Keeping Children Safe in Education' (2022) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation .In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and Suffolk Safeguarding Partnership and also within the Safeguarding Section of the Norfolk Schools website.